Contacts | Program of Study | Program Requirements | Summary of Requirements | Grading | Honors | Study Abroad | Double Majors | Courses

 Equivalent Course(s): EDSO 26700, ECMA 36700

-At UChicago, we believe that developing effective public policy is a science, based on data and measurable impact.
-UChicago scholars have been fostering leaders who fearlessly ask the hard questions and follow the evidence to find the answers, leaders who are adept at using the best science of our day to confront the most important problems of our time.
-This course is designed for enterprising high school students who want to join this work at the frontiers of data collection and analysis, using the latest technology and social science methods to design economic policies that will work for society.
+How do we know whether a policy delivers its promised results or falls short?
+If it delivers, how do we know whether it was by chance or a true result that would replicate in a similar setting?
+If it is a true result, will it scale if implemented more broadly?
+This course is designed for enterprising high school students who want to join the work at the frontiers of data analysis, using the tools that economists and other social scientists use to determine the causal effects of different actions and make more informed decisions.
 Students will be introduced to the basic toolkit of quantitative policy analysis, which includes probability theory, sampling, hypothesis testing, regression, experiments, differences in differences, and regression discontinuity.
 Students will also learn how to use a statistical software program to organize and analyze data.
 Most importantly, students will learn the principles of critical thinking essential for careful and credible policy analysis.
+The goals of this course will be realized through various course activities including lectures, labs, group assignments and final presentations.

 Terms Offered: Summer